-Al-Enteshar Real Estate Company is a limited liability company registered in Riyadh with commercial registration no. 1010600709, dated 24/2/1441H (corresponding to 23 October 2019).
-Its principal operations include sale and purchase, acquisition, leasing of real estate and property management.
+Al-Enteshar Real Estate Company is a limited liability company registered in Riyadh with commercial registration no. 1010600709, dated 24/2/1441H (corresponding to 23/10/2019G).
+Its operations include sale and purchase, acquisition, leasing of real estate and property management.